 Transfer Admission Requirements

-MSU will accept and transcribe all courses from institutions recognized by the United States Department of Education from regionally accredited organizations or nationally recognized agencies.
+MSU accepts and transcribes all courses from institutions recognized by the United States Department of Education from regionally accredited organizations or nationally recognized agencies.
 Minot State does not accept credits from non-accredited institutions.
+Once a course is approved as equivalent, its equivalency is guaranteed for five years from when the course was approved and taken.

 Courses are accepted in transfer in a combination of ways: